quic-mtuttle/aimet/Docs/userguide/quantization_workflow.rst

 ============================================

-Before applying quantization techniques, you need to identify the supported precisions to run inference on desired :term:`target runtime`s.
-For :term:`weights` and :term:`activation`s, supported precisions can be :term:`FP32`, FP16, INT16, :term:`INT8` and INT4.
+Before applying quantization techniques, you need to identify the supported precisions to run inference on desired target runtimes.
+For weights` and activations, supported precisions can be FP32, FP16, INT16, INT8 and INT4.

 Some of the recent runtimes also support heterogeneous bit-width or mixed-precision, enabling sensitive operations to run at a higher precision within your model.